Home

 Finally, these lists are not specifically strength training exercises for women.
 They are some of the best lifts for building full body strength in men as well.

-There are some differences in the nature of programming strength training exercises for women, but the most effective exercises stay the same.
+Now, there are a few differences in the nature of programming strength training exercises for women.
+But the most effective exercises are the same for both sexes.

 Look over these strength training exercises for women and see how they are similar.
 These are excellent, full body exercises that will have you breathing hard – fast!